 Since the Reservoir Areas are currently submerged and will be impacted by reservoir drawdown activities, the precise topographic conditions of the Reservoir Areas will not be known until after drawdown.
-Unexpected post-drawdown conditions may require modified or additional site-specific restoration measures.
+Unexpected post-drawdown conditions may require modified or additional sitespecific restoration measures.
 For example, the location and thickness of residual sediment in the Reservoir Areas will vary depending upon both river and tributary flows during drawdown and, to a lesser degree, the effectiveness of assisted sediment evacuation methods.
 As a result, ease of access may be negatively and unexpectedly impacted by the distribution and amount of remaining residual sediment following drawdown in each of the reservoirs.
-In addition, the identification of previously unknown culturally sensitive areas post-drawdown may unexpectedly constrain or delay the implementation of the Reservoir Area Management Plan.
+In addition, the identification of previously unknown culturally sensitive areas post-drawdown will require the Renewal Corporation to implement certain measures set forth in Appendix B of the HPMP (Monitoring and Inadvertent Discovery Plan).
+These measures may unexpectedly constrain or delay the implementation of the Reservoir Area Management Plan.
 If required by these or other unexpected post-drawdown conditions, the Renewal Corporation will develop, in consultation with the HRG, restoration measures tailored to site-specific conditions, which will be incorporated into the final restoration designs.